 Patients and their caregivers may possess more than the legal amount if it is medically necessary.
-But they have the burden to show that they need the extra quantities.
+But they have the burden to show that they need the extra quantities.3

 The public consumption of more than two ounces of weed is prosecuted as possession under state marijuana law (discussed below).
 And driving under the influence of marijuana is punished the same as DUI or DWAI of alcohol.

-The punishment for a possession offense turns on the amount of pot the person is convicted of having:
+The punishment for marijuana possession (CRS 18-18-406) turns on the amount of pot the person is convicted of having:

 Amount of marijuana in Colorado